 - 14. Referral Comments: The subject application was referred to the concerned agencies and divisions.
-Their referral memorandums are incorporated herein by reference, and the major comments are summarized, as follows: - a.
-Community Planning-In a memorandum dated December 2, 2022 (Green to Kosack), the Community Planning Division provided the following summarized comments:

-The Gateway Arts District Sector Plan and SMA retained the portion of the subject property between Hamilton and Gallatin Streets in the R-55 Zone, but reclassified the former parking lot portion of the property between 40th Avenue and 40th Place from the R-55 Zone to the O-S Zone, noting "Rezoning to O-S creates the opportunity to expand parkland and reinforce the vision of the traditional residential neighborhood character area" (page 123).
+The Planning Board has reviewed and adopts referral comments that are incorporated herein by reference and summarized, as follows: - a.
+Community Planning-In a memorandum dated December 2, 2022 (Green to Kosack), it was noted that the Gateway Arts District Sector Plan and SMA retained the portion of the subject property between Hamilton and Gallatin Streets in the R-55 Zone, but reclassified the former parking lot portion of the property between 40th Avenue and 40th Place from the R-55 Zone to the O-S Zone, noting "Rezoning to O-S creates the opportunity to expand parkland and reinforce the vision of the traditional residential neighborhood character area" (page 123).
 The SMA further superimposed the D-D-O Zone, placing the entire property in the TRN character area.
 Note that R-55-zoned properties in the TRN character area within the incorporated City of Hyattsville are exempt from the development district standards and abide by the requirements of the R-55 Zone (page 144).
 The TRN goals and recommendations are still applicable, however, regardless of the zone.

-The Community Planning Division staff listed six amendments that the applicant requested.
-Detailed discussion of these amendments has been provided in Finding 8 of this technical staff report.
-However, one amendment to a standard relative to sidewalk width is not necessary as it does not apply to the lead walks on the individual lots.
+The memorandum listed six amendments that the applicant requested.
+Detailed discussion of these amendments has been provided in Finding 8 of this resolution.
+However, one amendment to a standard relative to sidewalk width is not necessary, as it does not apply to the lead walks on the individual lots.
 The lead walks on the DSP conform to the applicable Standard 23 on page 147.

-In conclusion, the Community Planning Division staff finds that, pursuant to Section 27-548.25(c), this applicant requests development standards which differ from the development district standards of the Gateway Arts District Sector Plan and SMA that will benefit the development and will not substantially impair implementation of the sector plan.
-One condition related to architectural design is recommended and included herein.
+In conclusion, the Planning Board finds that, pursuant to Section 27-548.25(c), this applicant requests development standards which differ from the development district standards of the Gateway Arts District Sector Plan and SMA that will benefit the development and will not substantially impair implementation of the sector plan.
+One condition related to architectural design is included herein.

 b.
-Transportation Planning-In a memorandum dated November 29, 2022 (Smith to Kosack), the Transportation Planning Section offered a discussion of prior approvals incorporated into findings above and the following summarized comments:
+Transportation Planning-In a memorandum dated November 29, 2022 (Smith to Kosack), a discussion of prior approvals was provided and incorporated into findings above, as well as the following summarized comments: